-8.5 Cryptographic Coprocessor Performance
+8.4 Cryptographic Coprocessor and Accelerator Offload Performance

-This section provides performance information for iSeries running with the 4758 Cryptographic Coprocessor (feature code number 4801).
-The Cryptographic Coprocessor offloads portions of cryptographic processing from the host CPU.
-The host CPU issues requests to the coprocessor.
-The coprocessor then executes the cryptographic function and returns the results to the host CPU.
-Because the

-Cryptographic Coprocessor handles selected compute-intensive functions, the host CPU is available to process other system activity.
+This section provides information on the hardware based cryptographic offload solutions that are available for the iSeries.
+They are IBM 4764 Cryptography Coprocessor (FC 4806), IBM 2058 Cryptographic Accelerator (FC 4805), and IBM 4758 Cryptographic Coprocessor (FC 4801).
+All of these offload portions of cryptographic processing from the host CPU.
+The host CPU issues requests to the accelerator/coprocessor hardware.
+The hardware then executes the cryptographic function and returns the results to the host CPU.
+Because these hardware based solutions handle selected compute-intensive functions, the host CPU is available to support other system activity.
+SSL network communications can use these options to dramatically offload cryptographic processing related to establishing an SSL session.